Radmaster5000/distance_counter/README.md

 This will run the page from http://127.0.0.1:8000 which will return an error.
 The 'homepage' is currently as above with /distance added to the end, so http://127.0.0.1:8000/distance

+Alternatively use http://127.0.0.1:8000/admin for the Admin View

-Login page works, but there's no current way to register.
+Login page works, and new users can register themselves.
+Database created and ready to be populated.
+Still looks awful.